 She asked “Why are we making this harder than it needs to be?
 When we decided to sell our townhome at full asking price to a cash buyer with a short close, that’s exactly what happened.
 Let’s put it out to the Universe that we want this RV transaction to be quick and easy and happen effortlessly.”
 And so we did.

 Marc wrote a For Sale ad in January, planning to advertise Rocky.
 But then we landed a book deal with a ridiculously short timeline to write it.
-We had to put our RV sale/buy plans on a temporary hold, if we had any hope of meeting our deadline with the publisher!
+So we had to put our RV sale/buy plans on a temporary hold, if we had any hope of meeting our deadline with the publisher!
 We knew we would be so busy at the time that we would not have had time to field all the inquiries we may get about selling.
 But we also knew the RV would likely sell better if we removed our personal decor touches and reinstated it ‘back to factory’ so it looked new again.

 Restoring Rocky ‘back to factory’